garybgenett/gary-os/README.md

 inception in 2014.
 Activity is concentrated in the U.S. and Europe, but there is clearly a worldwide audience, with interest coming from [countries all over the world].
-Current [v4.0 downloads] are being tracked since [v4.0] was released in October 2019.
-As of September 2019, GaryOS maintained an average of 10-15 [v3.0 downloads] a month since the [v3.0] release in March 2015.
+Current [v4.0 downloads] are being tracked since [v4.0] was released in December 2019.
+As of November 2019, GaryOS maintained an average of 10-15 [v3.0 downloads] a month since the [v3.0] release in March 2015.
-There are notable spikes in the overall downloads of ~2K, ~0.6K and ~1.5K in March 2018, January 2019 and September 2019, respectively, which were most likely fetches of supporting files.
+There are notable spikes in the overall downloads of ~2K, ~0.6K and ~1.9K in March 2018, January 2019 and September 2019, respectively, which were most likely fetches of supporting files.
 The SourceForge statistics are not granular enough to investigate.